JorgePe/recordplayer/README.md

 ## Future

+### short run

 I already bought a Ortofon MM cartrdige with a spherical needle.
 But I didn't tested it yet.

 MIDI integration is also planned for the next release so I can control the turntable with a portable USB DJ controller and/or a DAW.

+### long run

+Implement some sor of "robotic hand" that can pick and drop the tonearm with precison, then implement a tracklist so we can choose which track to play.

+No, I do not intend to implement a full jukebox.
+A human slave will always be needed to insert a record and replace it.